FakhrulASA/Learn-DiffUtil/README.md

 ```kotlin
 differ.submitList(itemList)
 ```
-### Now to add and update list create function according to the need,
+#### 4. To add new item list and update the existed list create a function according to the need,
 ```kotlin
     fun addDataSet(dataList: MutableList<DocumentItem>) {
         val previousList =